Safeguarding and Welfare

 For more information visit : www.safeguardingcode.com

 We are committed to the equality of opportunity within all aspects of martial arts training.
 Martial Arts Diversity is our practice of respecting and including people from all ranges of social backgrounds, ethnicities, genders, sexual orientations, physical/mental abilities etc into martial arts and giving everyone all the same opportunities to train.
+Mr Hewett has recently undertaken external training and is now a Martial Arts SENCO (Special Educational Needs Co-ordinating Officer).
+Assessment can be made for individuals requiring a plan for training in Martial Arts at our academy.

 BMABA logo_edited.jpg